Rocco-Gossmann/GoWas/Documentation/Engine.md

 # The Engine

-The Engine is the `core.Engine` is the entrypoint to every application using it.
+The `core.Engine` is the entrypoint to every application using it.

 This is the barebones skeleton you should use in your `main.go` file.